MLSA-MUET-SZAB-Club-Khairpur-Mir-s/Learn-to-Code/Dart/README.md

 Support for asynchronous programming, with classes such as Future and Stream (dart:async) Lists that efficiently handle fixed-sized data (for example, unsigned 8-byte integers) and SIMD numeric types (dart:typed_data)
 Additionally, third-party publishers and the broader community publish thousands of packages, with support for features like these:
+# benefits of dart
+Learning Dart offers several advantages.
+It enables you to develop cross-platform applications using Flutter, opening up mobile, web, and desktop development opportunities.
+Dart's focus on performance and efficiency helps you create fast and responsive applications.

 XM
 # What is Dart used for?
 Image result for dart